NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 I have already wrote [a guide on how to properly add a cron job on *nix systems](https://crontab.guru/), so I won't go through this in details.
 Fire up the root's <code>crontab</code> file in your favorite editor by issuing:

 {{< highlight sh >}}
-$ sudo -u root -g root -H crontab -e
+$ sudo -u root -g wheel -H crontab -e
 {{< /highlight >}}

 I prefer to detect a crash as immediately as possible and then restart the service instantaneously.
 Therefore, I am running the script at a <code>1</code> minute interval: